-In order to achieve these specifications effectively, the SLMP should be coated on the anode electrode uniformly.
+In order to achieve the conditions necessary to result in battery improvement and live longevity, the SLMP should be coated on the anode electrode uniformly.
 One specification that will be met includes, semi-automatically coating a flat battery electrode with the SLMPs.
-More specifically, the range for the loading of the SLMPs should be \sim 0.5-3 mg/cm2.
+More specifically, the range for the loading of the SLMPs should be ~0.5-3 mg/cm.
 The uniformity of the coating should be expected to be better than 20% and the coating area of the electrode is variable from 5-12 cm (width) and 5-250 cm (length).
-The coating time process is expected to be less than ~ 10 minutes.
+The coating time process is expected to be less than ~10 minutes.
 The hardware for the coating machine is expected to be within a \$2,000.00 budget, to furnish the machine with motor, stainless steel plates and rods for the frame.